cisagov/LME/docs/markdown/reference/troubleshooting.md

 After doing an install if you wish to change the password to the elastic username you can use the following command:

-NOTE: You will need to run this command with an account that can access /opt/lme.
+NOTE: You will need to run this command with an account that can access /opt/lme if you can't sudo the user account will at least need to be able to access the certs located in the command.

 ```
-curl -X POST "https://127.0.0.1:9200/_security/user/elastic/_password" -H "Content-Type: application/json" -d'
+sudo curl -X POST "https://127.0.0.1:9200/_security/user/elastic/_password" -H "Content-Type: application/json" -d'
 {
   "password" : "newpassword"
 }' --cacert /opt/lme/Chapter\ 3\ Files/certs/root-ca.crt -u elastic:currentpassword